Financial inclusion: In Indonesia

-By the end of 2019, 75 percent of adult population in Indonesia is expected to have access to formal financial services.
-The National Council for Financial Inclusion, led by the President of Indonesia, is established to coordinate and synchronize the implementation of the strategy, to determine plans and policies in solving problems and obstacles within the implementation as well as to support governors and regent/mayors in determining regional financial inclusion policies at provincial and district/city levels.
+By the end of 2019, 75 percent of the adult population in Indonesia is expected to have access to formal financial services.
+The National Council for Financial Inclusion, led by the President of Indonesia, is established to coordinate and synchronize the implementation of the strategy, to determine plans and policies in solving problems and obstacles within the implementation, and to support governors and regent/mayors in determining regional financial inclusion policies at provincial and district/city levels.

-In 2019, 76.19% of adult population in Indonesia were said to have accessed financial services.
+In 2019, 76.19% of the adult population in Indonesia were said to have accessed financial services.

 In China

 In China, financial inclusion is an important component of Xi Jinping's concept of the Chinese Dream.

 In 2015, the China Academy of Financial Inclusion was established at Renmin University.
 The Academy is a government think tank tasked with developing financial inclusion mechanisms for China.

 Digital financial inclusion

 Technology-enabled innovations represent an opportunity to promote financial inclusion.
-Inclusive digital financial services refer to mobile money, online accounts, electronic payments, insurance and credit, combinations of them and newer financial technology (fintech) apps, which can reach people who were formerly excluded.
-For example, digital financial services can provide low-income households with access to affordable and convenient tools that can help increase their economic opportunities or access to credit.
+Inclusive digital financial services refer to mobile money, online accounts, electronic payments, insurance and credit, combinations of them, and newer financial technology (fintech) apps, which can reach people who were formerly excluded.
+For example, digital financial services can provide low-income households with access to affordable and convenient tools that can help increase their economic opportunities or access to credit.Recent evidence highlights the growing role of digital payment systems in expanding access to financial services.
+A 2025 systematic review found that digital payment systems, mobile money, and online financial platforms significantly improve financial inclusion in developing and underserved regions.
+Additional research from Saudi Arabia shows that digital financial inclusion supports socioeconomic sustainability and helps reduce financial disparities across population groups.

 There is evidence that digital financial services can empower women to earn more and build assets, helping address that 35% of women worldwide—approximately 980 million—remain excluded from the formal financial system.